📥

 • Flexible SAMID mapping

-• Field names and data types - more complex data types
+• Field names and data types - complex data submission

 • Example dataset